~ Curious And Unusual ~ - 2 - Rome's Talking Statues |

 The most famous of Rome's talking statues was, and still is, Pasquino.
 Since 1501, this figure stands in a small square at the back of piazza Navona; the square itself is now named after the curious statue.

-| Another popular statue is Marforio, a long, bearded reclining figure that decorates the courtyard of Palazzo Nuovo, a wing of the Capitoline Museums.
-It probably represents the allegory of a river (the Tiber?), or maybe Neptune, the god of seas.
-It once stood in the Roman Forum, but unlike most other remains it was not buried, thus remaining visible throughout the Middle Ages.
+It likely represents the allegory of a river (the Tiber?), or maybe Neptune, the god of seas.
+It once stood in the Roman Forum (image below), but unlike most other remains it was not buried, thus remaining visible throughout the Middle Ages.
 It was removed from its original location in the late 16th century.
 For more details about this statue see Fountains, part III, page 8.
-Marforio was considered Pasquino's partner, as in some of the satires the two statues spoke to each other: usually, one asked questions about social problems, the pope's government, and similar themes, and the other one replied with a joke. |
+The name Marforio, variously explained, apparently comes from the expression Marte in Foro ("Mars in the Forum"), having the statue been found by the ruins of the Temple of Vespasian, which during the Renaissance age was believed to be the Temple of Mars. another interpretation is mare in Foro ("sea in the Forum"), referring to the allegorical personage featured. |

-Marforio, in the Capitoline Museums |
+Marforio, in the courtyard of Palazzo Nuovo (Capitoline Museums) |

 Among the minor 'talking statues' of Rome are the Facchino, Madama Lucrezia, Abate Luigi and the Babuino.

 the Facchino fountain | The Facchino ("the porter") is a small fountain representing a male figure, whose face is very poorly preserved, in the attitude of pouring water from a cask; its robe is the typical costume that used to be worn in the 1500s by the porters guild, whence the figure's name.
-The statue once hung on the façade of a building along via del Corso, about a hundred metres (or yards) off the central piazza Venezia, which today no longer exists, having been replaced in the 1700s by the much larger Palazzo De Carolis, today also known as the Palazzo del Banco di Roma.
-When the latter was built, the small fountain was preserved, but in 1874 it was moved to via Lata, just round the corner of its original location. |
+The statue once decorated a building along via del Corso, about a hundred metres or yards off the present piazza Venezia, which in the early 1700s was replaced by the much larger Palazzo De Carolis, presently known also as the Palazzo del Banco di Roma, a work by architect Alessandro Specchi.
+The small fountain survived the lost building, and in 1874 it was moved to via Lata, very close to its original location. |

 two images of water-sellers, from illustrations of the 16th-17th centuries |

-| Instead, a much more likely name is that of Jacopino del Conte, a renowned painter active around the mid 16th century, who painted several projects of city fountains (he often teamed up with the famous fountain-maker Giacomo Della Porta, see also the Fountains monography, part III), and for a certain time was also the owner of a smaller building that once stood in place of the aforesaid Palazzo De Carolis, from which the Facchino originally hung.
+More likely, it was designed by Jacopino del Conte, a renowned painter active around the mid 16th century; he often teamed up with the famous architect and fountain-maker Giacomo Della Porta, by painting projects of city fountains created by the latter (see also the Fountains monography, part III).
+For a certain time, Jacopino was the owner of a smaller building that once stood in place of the aforesaid Palazzo De Carolis, from which the Facchino originally hung.
 Another statue is known as Madama Lucrezia ("Madam Lucretia"), and stands in a corner of Palazzetto Venezia, in piazza San Marco, a small square adjoining piazza Venezia.
-This huge marble bust, about 3 metres (10 feet) high, comes from a temple dedicated to Isis and represents a female figure, probably a priestess or maybe even Isis herself.
-The nickname comes from a well-known lady named Lucrezia d'Alagno, who lived in the 15th century.
+This huge marble bust, about 3 metres (10 feet) high, comes from a temple dedicated to Isis and likely represents the goddess herself, or one of her priestesses.
+Madama Lucrezia was given this name after Lucrezia d'Alagno, a noblewoman who lived in the 15th century.
 She was the mistress of the king of Naples Alfonso V of Aragon, who was already married.
-For this reason in 1457 she came to Rome and pleaded with the pope to let the king divorce, but no permission was given.
-One year later the king died; because of the hostility of his successor (his legitimate son Ferrante) towards her, the lady moved to Rome, where she lived near the above-mentioned square. |
+For this reason, in 1457 she came to Rome and pleaded with the pope to let the king divorce; but Callixtus III refused.
+One year later the king died.
+Because of the hostility towards the lady by the pretender to the throne, Alfonso's only male (illegitimate) son Ferrante, she moved permanently to Rome; here she dwelt close to the the spot where the statue stands, whence its nickname. |

 Madama Lucrezia |